top of page

 Meals

 Three meals per day are included with your ticket, starting with dinner on Tuesday, September 15 and ending with breakfast on Saturday, September 19.
-Camp Cedar Ridge proudly offers fresh locally-sourced food, with vegan and gluten-free menu options.
+Camp Cedar Ridge proudly offers fresh locally-sourced food, with vegan, vegetarian, and gluten-free menu options.

 Accommodations

 Tent camping is included with your ticket.
 There is also the option to purchase a space in shared indoor accommodations on site.
-Those options include space in shared bunkhouses ($200), or a private tent cabins ($400) or room in a lodge ($400).
-There are a few ADA rooms available.
-Those choosing shared bunkhouses or tent cabins will have the chance to select Women's, Men's, All-Gender, or Family spaces.
+Those options include space in shared bunkhouses ($100 per person), or a private tent cabin ($400, up to four people) or room in a lodge ($400, up to two people).
+Those choosing shared bunkhouses will have the chance to select Women's, Men's, All-Gender, or Family spaces.
 All participants have access to showers and bathrooms.
+There is an additional linens rental fee for indoor accommodations (including sheets, comforter, pillow, and towel) available for $20 per person, as needed.

 Parking & Transportation